codingjerk/guitar.js/docs/settings.rst

 tuning
 ~~~~~~

+*Note: set tuning througth Guitar.tune method*

 tuning-color
 ~~~~~~~~~~~~

+``tuning-color :: String, default '#222'``

 tuning-font
 ~~~~~~~~~~~

+``tuning-font :: String, default '15px sans-serif'``

 show-tuning
 ~~~~~~~~~~~

+``show-tuning :: String, default 'simple'``

+Just as ``show-notes``, possible values are:

+* ``no``
+* ``simple`` - to show only note
+* ``full`` - to show note and octave

 hide-marked-tuning
 ~~~~~~~~~~~~~~~~~~

+``hide-marked-tuning :: Boolean, default false``

+If ``true``, then tuning note hides on strings that marked on 0-fret (open), may used to get pretty chord diagrams with open string.

 Margins and paddings
 --------------------

+By default you doesn't want to edit these values, but if you want good looked big, small, compact or light fretboards, they may be useful.

 bridge-margin
 ~~~~~~~~~~~~~

+Distance between bridge center and canvas border.

 space-margin
 ~~~~~~~~~~~~

+Distance between strings end (last fret line) and canvas border.

 fret-number-margin
 ~~~~~~~~~~~~~~~~~~

+Distance between string and fret numbers.

 capo-bulge
 ~~~~~~~~~~

+Additional capo length, that adds to basic length (from first string to last string).

 start-border-margin
 ~~~~~~~~~~~~~~~~~~~

+Distance between string area and canvas borders near bridge (there strings start)

 end-border-margin
 ~~~~~~~~~~~~~~~~~

+Distance between string area and canvas borders near 'space' (there strings end)

 string-outer-margin
 ~~~~~~~~~~~~~~~~~~~

+Additional common margin to ``start-border-margin`` and ``end-border-margin``.